What is behavioral retargeting, and how can you use it?⏱️ 4 min read

 https://termly.io

-It is a law that sets guidelines and regulates the process of collection of personal information from users, thus making it difficult for scammers present online to misguide you.
-It applies to all sites worldwide so you’ll get notified asking for access to save your data, make changes, and about what all data was collected.
-India follows this law since 2018 in providing permission to digital companies for marketing under certain conditions.
+It is a law that sets guidelines and regulates the process of collecting personal information from users, thus making it difficult for scammers present online to misguide you.
+It applies to all sites worldwide, so you’ll get notified asking for access to save your data, make changes, and about what data was collected.
+India has followed this law since 2018 in providing permission to digital companies for marketing under certain conditions.

 IMPACT (of behavioral retargeting)